-About Designing a Mule App (Design Center)
+About Mule Flow Design (Design Center)

 Elements that can make up the Mule Event: payload, attributes, and vars (variables).